 Theological Interpretations

 Theological interpretations of Mary Magdalene's role in Christianity have also evolved in recent years.
-Some theologians emphasize her importance as a witness to the resurrection, highlighting her role as the first person to see the risen Christ and to proclaim the good news to the other disciples.
+Some theologians stress her importance as a witness to the resurrection, highlighting her role as the first person to see the risen Christ and to proclaim the good news to the other disciples.

 Tips and Expert Advice